The Buddhist Antidote to Anxiety: A Live Meditation Miniseries

 And loving-kindness is actually just one of four related practices, known as the Brahma Viharas, or the “divine abodes.”
 Again, not the type of language that usually appeals to me, but I’ve spent many years testing out these practices in the laboratory of my own mind and have found them to be immensely useful.

 Every day, you’ll get an email when I go live, and you can join me via the Substack app or on your desktop.
-I’ll do a short talk at the beginning of each session, then we’ll do a 10-minute meditation, followed by Q&A. I'll also send out the recording so you can revisit the session whenever you need it.
+I’ll do a short talk at the beginning of each session, then we’ll do a 10-minute meditation, followed by Q&A. I'll also post the recording so you can revisit the session whenever you need it.

 Like any good drug dealer, the first hit is free—Monday's session is open to everyone.
 The following four days will be for paid subscribers only.